 - Disproportionate Retribution: The poor merchant didn't even know that taking a single flower would lead to either his death or the loss of his beloved daughter.

 - Dogged Nice Guy: The Beast keeps on asking Beauty to marry him every night even when she keeps on refusing, and it's Beauty's realization that he really is a kind and caring man underneath his monstrous exterior that induces her to finally agree to marry him.

-- Dumb Is Good: One version portrays Beast as rather lacking of intellect.
+- Dumb Is Good: In this version it portrays Beast as rather lacking of intellect.
 This is a virtue in this telling, and at the end of the story, she even meets the fairy who cast the spell who tells her that a "true heart" is better than good looks or "clever brains".
-Beaumont praises Beauty for choosing virtue over "wit or beauty".
+Beaumont changed this to praise Beauty for choosing virtue over "wit or beauty".